tannineo/ts-design-pattern/src/structural/adapter/README.md

 To notice that typescript DO NOT support multiple `extends` but multiple interface to `implements`

-A work workaround to '`extends`' multiple classes is `mixins`, see [the handbook section](https://www.typescriptlang.org/docs/handbook/mixins.html)
+A workaround to '`extends`' multiple classes is `mixins`, see [the handbook section](https://www.typescriptlang.org/docs/handbook/mixins.html)

 ## Pros and Cons